 These people but curry sauce on EVERYTHING.
 And it is super delicious, but then again I am a fan of curry.
 I am assuming it’s influenced by the Turkish immigrants???
 I dunno, but it’s great.

-BONUS: If you go during the holidays the Christmas markets have fabulous food booths with sumptuous mushrooms, mulled wine, and hot chocolate, amongst other yumminess!
+BONUS: If you go during the holidays the Christmas markets have fabulous food booths with sumptuous mushrooms, mulled wine, and hot chocolate, among other yumminess!